ahnlak-rp2040/picow-boilerplate/usbfs/README.md

 `usbfs_open()`, `usbfs_close()`, `usbfs_read()`, `usbfs_write()`, `usbfs_gets()`
 and `usbfs_puts()` are essentially the equivalents of the standard C equivalents, to allow you to interract with files stored on this filesystem.

+`usbfs_timestamp()` returns the modification date/time of the named file, to make it easy to detect changes.

 Caveats